sweepai/difflib-rs/README.md

 ## Author

-Everything in this project was written by Sweep AI.
+Everything in this project was written by Sweep AI, an AI agent for Jetbrains IDEs.